Find out about our upcoming open and visit days

 - Two letters of academic reference from your current or most recent place of study.
 These would usually be from a personal tutor or project supervisor and should be accompanied where possible by the referee report form which has details of what should be included in the reference letter itself.
 You can also ask your referees to send their reference directly to us.

-- Copies of English Language certification such as IELTS or TOEFL where required.
+- Copies of English Language certification such as IELTS where required.

 - A copy of your passport (if you will need a visa to study here).

 Once your application has been submitted you can check your application status online.

 For enquiries related to funding please contact our Postgraduate Admissions Team.

 Advice on completing the application form and further information about the application process (mainly for PhD applicants)

 The research proposal

 One of the most frequently asked questions is "Am I supposed to include a full research proposal in my application?"
 The answer to this is a firm "No!".
 While you're welcome to submit one, we're perfectly happy for you to merely indicate the area(s) of mathematics (such as fluid mechanics, financial mathematics, number theory, numerical analysis, etc.) you're interested in, and/or list the names of members of staff who you'd like to work with.
 If you omit the latter we will forward your application to all members of staff who have an interest in the research areas you've listed.
 Coming up with a research project that is not only worthwhile but also do-able (within the duration of a typical 3 1/2 year PhD) is not a trivial exercise, and we generally encourage applicants to work on this jointly with the potential supervisor.